-Sandhill Cranes are about 3-4 feet (0.9-1.2 meters) tall.
-The wingspan of a Sandhill Crane can be over 5 feet (1.5 meters) wide.
-Sandhill Cranes weigh 6-7 pounds (2.7-3.2 kg).
+Sandhill cranes are about 3-4 feet (0.9-1.2 meters) tall, with a wingspan of more than 5 feet (1.5 meters).
+Sandhill cranes weigh 6-7 pounds (2.7-3.2 kg).

-Sandhill Cranes mate for life.
+Sandhill cranes mate for life.
 Mating is preceded by an elaborate display in which the birds run, jump, toss sticks, and flap their wings.
 The cranes then make their nests by piling plant material into large mounds.
 The female lays one clutch (consisting of two eggs) per year.
 The male and female take turns incubating the eggs for a total of 29-32 days, and males are responsible for defending the nest against predators.
 After the chicks hatch, they follow their parents closely for the first two or three months, pecking food from their parents’ beaks.
 The chicks fledge (fly for the first time) when they are about three months old.

-Sandhill Cranes live primarily in freshwater wetlands.
+Sandhill cranes live primarily in freshwater wetlands.
 They are found throughout North America at various times of the year.
 Sandhills spend their summers in the northern Midwest and Canada.
-They can occasionally be seen in Illinois in the summer, since Northern Illinois is on the southern border of their summer range.
-More often, the cranes are seen migrating through Illinois on their way to Northern North America in the spring and Texas, New Mexico, and Mexico in the fall.
+They can occasionally be seen in Illinois in the summer, since northern Illinois is on the southern border of their summer range.
+More often, the cranes are seen migrating through Illinois on their way to northern North America in the spring and Texas, New Mexico, and Mexico in the fall.

-Sandhill Cranes can live for 20 years or more.
+Sandhill cranes can live for 20 years or more.